Lyu-Wei/computational_physics_N2014301020069/Exercise_13/Exercise_13.md

 ## Abstract
 ![](http://img0.ph.126.net/IK1-5yG4ygmYRlrgbRVEfA==/6631581237632739429.jpg)<br>
-We can always see waves in our life, and strings are which can create waves esaily.
+We can always see waves in our life, and strings are what can create waves esaily.
 There are a lot of things that have strings, such as many kinds of instruments.
 We will study the waves created by strings now.<br>
 ![](http://img2.ph.126.net/QrNNHIrqkVu1M3N2cs-2Zw==/6631612023958317893.jpg)<br>

 ## Background